LuisYeah1234-hub/NativeLinux/README.md

 Supported starting from Windows XP to Windows 11, Also works on the Open Source Windows project ReactOS.

 > [!IMPORTANT]
-> You can't go back to the Windows GUI after it has been ran.
-You can revert the Registry changes that have been done or You just delete the executable from the System32
-> folder.
-> <br /> Recommended to run it in a Virtual Machine!
+> To exit this Linux press both Shift and ESC.
+It should return you to the Windows GUI!.
+> 1.0 Does NOT have a exit command, nor shortcut.
+Use the new version if you want to test on Real Machine!

 # How to build?
 Requires Windows Driver Kit 7.1.0